 11Garcinia cambogia does not stimulate the nervous system.
 Many energy (and weight loss) supplements such as caffeine, ephedrine, and psychostimulants (like sibutramine) all provide energy by stimulating the nervous system.
 Garcinia cambogia may result in similar increases in energy yet without this stimulation.

 1Garcinia cambogia may induce liver damage.
-While a rare occurrence, one case study reported a man required liver transplantation after G. cambogia supplementation.
-(23).
+While a rare occurrence, one case study reported a man required liver transplantation after Garcinia cambogia supplementation.
+(27).

 2Garcinia cambogia may induce serotonin overdose.
-One woman who took G. cambogia with her antidepressant medications said to have developed a serotonin toxicity as a result (24).
+One woman who took Garcinia cambogia with her antidepressant medications said to have developed a serotonin toxicity as a result (28).

 5Garcinia cambogia has a long list of drug interactions.
 Many people should avoid Garcinia cambogia due to how it can affect other medications, pregnancy, nutrient levels, blood sugar and more.

 Garcinia cambogia can interact poorly with: medications that are taken to control asthma and allergies; medications used to control mental disorders like anxiety and depression; diabetes medications and insulin; pregnancy and breastfeeding; liver and kidney conditions; statin drugs that lower cholesterol; blood thinners; iron supplements (32).

 6Garcinia cambogia is not regulated by the FDA.
 That means that the contents in the label may not be accurately represented in the bottle.
 Choosing a brand that has been third-party tested through a laboratory such as Consumer Lab or carries the USP verified seal will ensure a high-quality product.